hiddenntreasure/Advanced-Data-Crawling/README.md

 ![Models along with the performance](https://miro.medium.com/max/1154/1*P2zYNp3-nR28zraavajMyA.png)
   - In this study, I have used cosine similarity as a metric.
 The threshold value was 0.75.
   - I have compared each wikipedia's topic (44 topic) with the iterated record.
 So, there are 44 similarity index, but i took the similarity index which is greater than 0.75 and maximum among all.
+  - Each record in the WARC file contains a link in the header.
+If the similarity index is greater than 0.75 and maximum among all, we have print the website's link by indicating the header ('WARC-Target-URI').

 ## Performance of NLP based approach:
 - It can correctly detect website which is related economy.